 There are a lot of New Year’s plans we make, only to break them come February.
 This may be a result of thinking short-term and setting unrealistic goals that are easy to shrug off when they aren’t met.

-Strategic long-term planning allows you to shoot for personal and professional goals within reach, such as continuing education for a profession you are already in.
+Strategic long-term planning allows you to shoot for personal and professional goals within reach.

-As we continue into 2019, reassess your resolutions that you have made for this year.
+As we continue into this New Year, reassess your resolutions that you have made for this year.
 Determine whether or not they are obtainable.
 Reserve some time to sit with yourself to figure out if those resolutions will truly best serve you and what new ones you can set that will.

 The goals you set for yourself are meant to truly benefit you, not to fulfill expectations of what society thinks will make you happy.